 Post Approval Monitoring

-RARC animal program assessment specialists perform reviews of animal protocols and their associated animal activities as sanctioned under Policy 2016-059-io Post Approval Monitoring.
+RARC animal program assessment specialists perform reviews of animal protocols and their associated animal activities as sanctioned under policy UW-4129, Post Approval Monitoring (PAM).

 What to expect for your monitoring visit

 If your lab is selected for monitoring, an assessment specialist will notify you by email to arrange a meeting with everyone working on the protocol.
 The specialist will provide the lab with a Self-Assessment Checklist, which you can use to prepare.

 Specialists aim to take as little of your time as possible while meeting their monitoring objectives.
 At a minimum, the monitoring will include: